What are head lice?

 - Improperly applied treatment

-- Resistance of lice to insecticides
+- The resistance of lice to insecticides

-How do you prevent head lice spreading?
+How do you prevent head lice from spreading?

 It is difficult to prevent head lice infestation in children.
 Discourage children from sharing or using another child’s hat, comb, or brush.

 Community-wide or school-based education programmes informing parents of methods to eradicate lice, and community health teams in schools, are the most effective ways in keeping infestation rates down.